Christophe-RCC/manifeste-mrcc-conscience-dissonance-systeme/Version_En/Manifesto/Manifeso_en.md

+This is not a theory of psychology.
+It is an application of the laws of complex systems physics to human consciousness.
+The current paradigm of free will is a metaphysical myth with **no mathematical foundation**.
+My model proposes an alternative: the human is a free energy minimization system.
+"Choices" are stochastic solutions to an optimization problem.

+This manifesto is not the product of formal academic training in physics or neuroscience.
+It is the result of decades of practical observation of complex systems: electrical circuits, animals, humans, and societies.
+I use the laws of thermodynamics and information theory as powerful metaphors to describe real phenomena.

+My goal is not to publish a single equation, but to propose a logical framework to solve blocking human problems.
+I am seeking open-minded scientists to collaborate in testing, refining, and validating the efficacy of this model in reality.

+A Note on Authorship: I do not ask to be cited.
+I do not "own" this idea.
+If I believe my own model, I am merely the result of a contingency of events.
+I have no merit; I have invented no new law.

+---

 **⚠️ Important Safety Warning: The Restructuring Process**
 The MRCC Model posits that healing is not the erasure of the past, but the restructuring of dissonance patterns.